PrZ3r/.github/profile/README.md

   <a href="https://github.com/apps/prz3-unit"><strong>PrZ3 Unit</strong></a>
 </p>

-**PrZ3** builds tooling for structured data, standards, and metadata — preserving, automating, and connecting the standards and metadata that power global media technology.
+**PrZ3** builds practical tools for real problems.
+Open where possible, pragmatic always — built to work, and engineered to be preserved.

 ---